FabienD/docker-stack/README.md

 ![Mailcatcher Dashboard](doc/assets/stack_mailcatcher.png)

-The SMTP server is exposed on the port 1025.
+The SMTP server is exposed on the port 1025, no authentication is required.

 ### 2. Data